ahadb/modern-javascript/README.md

     8.6 Default Parameters

 ## Future of This Project
 In future releases we will also cover Angular (2.x) and React patterns.
-The formula for adding patterns will be determined by libraries / frameworks that hold the most market value.
+The formula for adding patterns will be determinedby libraries / frameworks that hold the most market value.
 Once this repository contains enough information I'd like it to be converted into a full blown application so developers can cover a great deal and retain information in short, but more meaningful bursts.

-Perhaps I'll even publish it as a book, who knows - the future sees now boundaries.
+## Publishing
+When time permits, there will be a version out on Leanpub or Gitbook - it's too early to tell at this point, but the skies the limit.

+## Training & Speaking
+If you or your team of developers need hands on training regarding the material covered in this course please reach out to me: [ahadb.com](http://ahadb.com)

 ## Resources